 One of the songs played by the Don Shirley trio during a montage is "Happy Talk" from Rodgers and Hammerstein's "South Pacific", which, like "Green Book", also deals with the issue of racism.
 It is unclear, however, if the song was intentionally chosen because of this.

-The role of Bobby Rydell, opening act of the film, was originally pushed by producers to be played by Drew Taggart, lead singer of the Chainsmokers, but when He was asked to send in an audition of the song he declined.
-His contract was pulled and auditions were open.
-Peter Farrelly and Charles Wessler found Actor/Singer, Von Lewis, to fill the part.
+The role of Bobby Rydell, opening act of the film, was originally pushed by producers to be played by Drew Taggart, lead singer of the Chainsmokers, but when he was asked to send in an audition of the song he declined.
+His contract was pulled and auditions were opened.
+Peter Farrelly and Charles Wessler found actor/singer Von Lewis to fill the part.

 The song Tony sings as he arrives back at home is Tu Scendi Dalle Stelle, a traditional Italian Christmas carol.

 With his Academy Award win for Best Supporting Actor, Mahershala Ali becomes the first black actor (male or female) to win twice in the supporting category.
 He is also the second black person (male or female) to win two competitive Oscars for acting-- the first being Denzel Washington who won in both the lead and supporting categories.
 Ali is also the first and as of 2019 the only Muslim (male or female) to win in an acting category and the first to win twice.